Digital nomads around the globe are understanding the advantages of registering their business as an overseas company.

 Compare Different Overseas Providers

-Be sure to check out their qualifications, experience and reviews, and of course having a discussion about your expectations and what services they can provide is important.
+Be sure to check out their qualifications, experience and reviews, and of course, having a discussion about your expectations and what services they can provide is important.

-The details of the package needs to be seen for name availability check, document preparation, providing residential registered agent and whether government fees are included in the package being offered.
+The details of the package need to be seen for name availability check, document preparation, providing residential registered agent and whether government fees are included in the package being offered.

 Check What Is Included In The Fees

 The registration process requires payment of fees at various government offices.
 Overseas providers include those fees in their charges, and if not, this should be checked beforehand while comparing the packages.

-Don’t Forget Ongoing Annual Fees and Compliance
+Annual Fees and Compliance of an Overseas Company

-These fees have time-limits for payment.
+These fees have time limits for payment.
 Make sure you pay these fees in time and if they are a part of your package, then be sure your provider pays them in time.

 Prepare Your Documentation

 Personal details of the shareholders, directors and registered agents are required to be filed.
 Resolutions of appointment of directors and other important office holders are some of the important documentation to be prepared at the beginning of the registration.

 Lodge Your Documents for Incorporation

 After filing the required documents and proofs with the company registrar, the documents will be processed and verified.
 After this, you will be given the Certificate of Incorporation.

 Be Aware of Annual Filing Requirements

 Filing doesn’t end with the registration period!
 There are a lot of annual legal requirements for a company, such as annual returns, and minutes of Annual General Meetings.

 We would always advise you to seek the help of a skilled professional when looking to set up your overseas company, especially if it is your first time doing so.
 But, the good news is that we have you covered!

-We have a brand new FREE mini-course which dives deeper into the details of where to set up your overseas company to get the lowest tax rate possible.
+We have a brand new mini-course which dives deeper into the details of where to set up your overseas company to get the lowest tax rate possible.

 Do you want professional help with your own International Tax Strategy and Corporate Structure?